 Bats are symbolic of adaptability.
 This is because they are well adapted to nocturnal conditions.
 They’ve learned how to find their surroundings using echolocation.
-And they’ll find themselves well versed to survive in many different habitats – they live in all areas of the world, except the Arctic.
+They can also survive in many different habitats – they live in all areas of the world, except the Arctic.

 Their exceptional navigational skills also make them symbolic of the skill of navigation.
 However, these animals are not everyone’s cup of tea.
 For some people, they provide an unprecedented source of fear.